 Your annual plan doesn’t need to belong, but it should set goals and benchmarks for performance, and they need to be realistic.
 Unrealistic goals about revenue, new client acquisition, or additional services you want to offer can increase overhead, followed by damaging cash flow.

 Include your team in the planning process.
 They can help point out areas that could use improvement.
 Here are some questions to pose to your team individually or in a group meeting:

 What is one area where your practice underperformed this year?
 What should you do to fix it?

 What is the area where the business performed at its best?
 How do you make this a repeatable process?

 What part of the business demonstrated the most growth opportunity?
-What are steps to maintain momentum?
+What are the steps to maintain momentum?

-What are the metrics to use to measure the success of your spa or massage practice over the coming year?
+What metrics to use to measure your spa or massage practice's success over the coming year?

 Assess The Market and Your Offering

 Make sure your services and your target customers are aligned.
 You may choose to expand into new areas, such as sports massage, or focus on massage for the elderly or expectant moms.
 As you identify new areas, consider what team training or equipment is necessary for your spa or massage practice to expand into these areas.

 Examine the competitive landscape, including both long term players and new market entrants.
 Take time to conduct online research through social media and review sites to find out what clients say about other spas and massage practitioners.
 Assess your advantages and disadvantages against the competition to know your opportunities and challenges in the coming year.